taxigy/taxigy.github.io/resume.md

 ### Head of Product Development, Bitmaster; Izhevsk, Russia — 2011-2012

 With newly created structure within the organization, was in charge of new product development.
 Designed and implemented several APIs that were consumed by third-party developers who have produced applications.
-With the assistance of a small team, finished several projects (from about 1000 to 10,000 man-hours, of various complexity) and shipped new products to support core business that multiplied high-qualityaudience of complete product set.
+With the assistance of a small team, finished several projects (from about 1000 to 10,000 man-hours, of various complexity) and shipped new products to support core business that multiplied high-quality audience of complete product set.

 ### Software Engineering Generalist, Bitmaster; Izhevsk, Russia — 2007-2012